Aleteia logoAleteia logoAleteia

 Through teamwork, it’s easier to detect the strengths and weaknesses of each team member and reorganize roles based on this knowledge.

-Being made in the light of various points of view, team decisions will tend to be more comprehensive and better thought through than those that are the result of just one person’s reflections.
+Since decisions are being made in the light of various points of view, they will tend to be more comprehensive and better thought through than decisions that are the result of just one person’s ideas.

-With teamwork, the amount of work that individuals have to do won’t always decrease (although it may), but the feeling of stress is reduced as both the work and the responsibility is shared with all the team members.
+Working as a team won’t always decrease the amount of work that individuals have to do (although it may), but any feelings of stress are reduced as both the work and the responsibility are shared with all the team members.

 Each individual has his or her own specialization.
-When team members collaborate, it allows each of them to maximize their potential in their area of expertise.
+When team members collaborate, it allows each of them to maximize their potential in their particular area of expertise.
 On every team, the sum of the members actually multiplies their abilities.
-This helps them give more and better results.
+This helps them be more productive and to produce better results.

 How do we create good teamwork?

-Before teamwork can start to produce results, team members need a period of time to establish interpersonal relationships, so that members can learn to work in a coordinated way, with shared goals and principles.
+Team building is an art.
+Before teamwork can start to produce results, team members need a period of time to establish interpersonal relationships.
+That way that members can learn to work in a coordinated way, with shared goals and principles.
 To this end, it’s necessary to:

 • Build confidence among team members